The Real You Only Shows Up When It’s Ugly.

 The ugly moments don't create a new you.

-They introduce you to the one who’s always been waiting.
+They introduce you to the one who's been waiting all along.

 That voice that doesn't quit.